Bean Leaf Beetle - Scouting

-Photo © Marlin Rice and the ISU Entomology Image Gallery.
+Photo credit Marlin Rice and the ISU Entomology Image Gallery.

-Kevin Steffey, entomologist at the University of Illinois, recommends to sharpen scouting skills for bean leaf beetles in seedling soybeans.
+Start scouting early in the season.
+Kevin Steffey, entomologist at the University of Illinois, recommends sharpening your scouting skills for bean leaf beetles in seedling soybeans.
 Experienced scouts have learned that bean leaf beetles tend to "play dead" and drop from seedling soybeans to the ground when they are disturbed.
 So approach your sampling area quietly.

 The overwintered female beetles usually begin to lay their eggs after colonizing the bean fields.
 Populations of first generation beetles emerge from these eggs and usually peak in late vegetative (V) or early R stage, generally in early July.
 Populations of second generation beetles peak during pod-fill stage in August.